Starting and growing a YouTube channel is great fun and it’s a fantastic supportive global community.

 You can always unsubscribe from the list however we will remove your channel from the email sequence to make sure that we only have active participants.

-If you follow these simple steps, you should in theory gain at least 1,000 subscribers in one year!
+If you follow these simple steps, you should in theory consistently gain a lot of relevant subscribers!

 YouTube is a search engine and community.
 They are continuously improving their algorithm based on a few basic principles, such as providing the most relevant information and keeping the user as long as possible on the platform.